SAFE-Stack/SAFE-BookStore/README.md

     | TomatoMsg msg, _ -> model, Cmd.none // in case we receive a delayed message originating from the previous page
     ```

-4. Change the `Tomato.view` function to:
+4. Change the `Tomato.view` function (and add in required packages):

     ```fsharp